 Baseline Assessment prior learning/knowledge and understanding (to assess children’s prior knowledge and .
 This will include the use of specific language and vocabulary.
 This is achieved through observations from the class teacher and prior knowledge igniters)

-Share Debatable Question for the end of the topic (this is an opportunity to assess the child’s level of knowledge and understanding)
+Share Debatable Question for the end of the subject (this is an opportunity to assess the child’s level of knowledge and understanding)

 Series of blocked lessons

 Deliver new knowledge, skills and vocabulary (knowledge organisers clearly show the content and technical vocabulary to be taught alongside the skills and new knowledge)